Fatal drug overdoses have spiked in recent years.

 The other major concern, said researchers, is counterfeit pills flooding the streets.

-“If you look at information from the DEA [Drug Enforcement Agency] and pictures of seized tablets, they’re very difficult, in some cases almost impossible, to distinguish from the actual pharmaceutical products,” said Jones.
+“If you look at information from the DEA [Drug Enforcement Administration] and pictures of seized tablets, they’re very difficult, in some cases almost impossible, to distinguish from the actual pharmaceutical products,” said Jones.

 “So, people are assuming they’re getting their 10 milligrams of Percocet and they’re getting some amount of fentanyl or fentanyl analogue that’s more potent,” he said.